-Gerry Leonard is a Dublin born guitar player, songwriter and producer now based in upstate New York.
+NEW RELEASE !Gerry Leonard is a Dublin born guitar player, songwriter and producer now based in upstate New York.
 As part of the New York scene Leonard’s distinctive ambient style has led to his working with many great artists over the years.
 A highlight was becoming music director / guitar player for David Bowie on his last year long “Reality” world tour and DVD (2003/2004).
-Apart from Bowie’s previous two records, “Heathen” (2001) and “Reality” (2003) and the subsequent tours, he is also featured on the brand new David Bowie record titled “The Next Day” and has two co-writes with David on the album, “Boss of me” and “I’ll take you there”.
+Apart from Bowie’s previous two records, “Heathen” (2001) and “Reality” (2003) and the subsequent tours, he is also featured on the penultimate David Bowie record titled “The Next Day” and had two co-writes with David on the album, “Boss of me” and “I’ll take you there”.
 “The Next Day” came out on March 12 2013.
 Gerry was honored to be part of the Brit Awards Tribute to David in Feb 2016.Leonard produced and helped co-write the last full album for Suzanne Vega.
 “Tales from the Realm of the Queen of Pentacles” came out in Feb 2014 and has been very well received garnering 4 star reviews from Q and Mojo music magazines.
 He has also produced and arranged the new album from Suzanne based around the life and works of the author Carson McCullers.
 This new 10 song album called “Lover Beloved” was released in the fall of 2016.Having just come back from Spain where he worked with Manolo Garcia for 2 months, playing stadium shows in all the major cities in Spain and starting work on Manolo’s new record, Leonard is currently touring with Suzanne Vega promoting the last record and previewing the new “Lover Beloved” material.
 The current show is a duo show featuring the sublime vocals of Ms Vega and some more “Spooky Ghost” style arrangements of her songs, that are using Leonard’s unique style of looping and ambiences.
 Highlights include stripped down versions of “Blood makes Noise”, “Tom’s Diner” and “Jacob and the Angel” from the last record.
 The shows have been receiving standing ovations on the current world tour.

 In other works as a producer he has recently worked with up and coming artist Ari Hest.
 The album “Fireplays” was released in Oct 2012 to great praise and reviews.
-Other productions include platinum artist Donna Lewis,“In The Pink” released in May 2009, emerging artist Donnie Mortimer “Ten Eventful Years” released september 2010, and the Czech band Czechomor.
+Other productions include platinum artist Donna Lewis,“In The Pink” released in May 2009, emerging artist Donnie Mortimer “Ten Eventful Years” released September 2010, and the Czech band Czechomor.
 Their record titled “Mistecko” went gold in May 2011.

 Further credits include recording and touring as guitar player and music director for artists such as Rufus Wainwright (“Want One” ,”Want Two” ,“Release the Stars”), Laurie Anderson (“Bright red”), Duncan Sheik (“Humming” ,”Phantom Moon”, ”Daylight” , ”White Limousine”, “Whisperhouse”), Roger Waters (“The Last Mimsey Soundtrack”).